Skip to main content

 • All university transcripts

-After approval has been granted, go to the International Relations Department with the above documents and the document of written consent from your course director.
+After approval has been granted, go to the International Relations Office with the above documents and the document of written consent from your course director.

 Applicants may only apply to one institution.